sap-tutorials/Tutorials/tutorials/hxe-app-deploy-aws/hxe-app-deploy-aws.md

    ```

    This command may prompt for AWS access id and AWS secret key.
 For first time user, you may need to set it up for logging into the AWS account.
    Search for access keys & try to create an access key.
-Save the csv output once the keys get generated.
-Substitute the environment name of your choice (e.g. "hxeapp-env").
+Save the `csv` output once the keys get generated.
+Substitute the environment name of your choice (e.g. `hxeapp-env`).
    ```
    % eb create <Your environment>
    ```